 The good news is that cars these days come with warranties that often last a very long time.
-The chart below outlines what you can expect to receive when you buy some of today’s most popular models.
-However, no matter what kind of car you buy, before you know it the original manufacturer warranty will run out once a certain number of years have gone by or once you have driven too many miles.
+The chart below outlines what you can expect to receive when you buy some of today's most popular models.
+However, no matter what kind of car you buy, you need to know if the original manufacturer warranty will run out once a certain number of years have gone by or once you have driven too many miles.

 If you are like most people, then you don't have a great deal of disposable income or savings.
 Therefore, an unexpected and perhaps significant expense, as a major car repair, can really be disheartening.
 This is particularly true if you absolutely must use your car for work or are in an area where public transportation is non-existent.
 Individuals who depend upon their car absolutely must stay on the road.
 Further, they will want to avoid the big repair bills that can sometimes come with driving any car, but, in particular, older models.